duskcus/laravel_11_webshop_demo/README.md

-<h2>IMPORTANT Download the right 7zip release for each chapter and don't click source code as it gives you the github repo's code that I still regularly update/break:</h2>
+<h2>Download the correct 7zip release for each chapter and don't click source code as it gives you the github repo's code that I still regularly update/break</h2>

 <br>